HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 3. Hardware encoders (AMD VCE, Intel QSV, Nvidia NVENC)
 4. VP8

-x264 presents an excellent balance between speed and quality, and it is compatible with all modern devices.
+The x264 software encoder presents an excellent balance between speed and quality, and the H.264/AVC video it creates is widely compatible with all modern devices.
 It is the default video encoder in most of HandBrake’s official `Presets`.

-Hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC are very fast and may be a good choice on less powerful computers where performance is the greatest concern, and the highest quality and smallest file sizes are not a priority.
+Hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC are very fast and may be a good choice on less powerful computers where performance is the greatest concern, and the highest quality and smallest file sizes are not top priority.

 x265 and VP9 produce excellent quality encodes, but are much slower performers.
 Expect long encoding times on all except the best computers.

 VP8 is now showing its age as an older encoder.
-Compared to other more modern encoders, it is unable to produce good quality encodes at reasonable file sizes.
+Compared to other, more modern encoders, it is unable to produce good quality encodes at reasonable file sizes.
 This is also true of the older MPEG-4, MPEG-2, and Theora encoders not compared in this article.

 ## Performance comparison between video encoder presets

 Some of HandBrake’s video encoders have their own presets.
-These are different than HandBrake’s `Presets`, which contain all the video, filters, audio, subtitles, chapters, and container information.
+These are different than HandBrake’s `Presets`, which contain all the video, filters, audio, subtitles, chapters, and container settings.
 The video encoder presets are specific to each individual video encoder, and control which features of the video encoder are enabled.

 Some encoder presets are designed to affect the speed of the encoding process.
-For example, the x264 and x265 encoders’ presets are all speed related.
 By enabling certain optimizations or disabling certain computationally expensive features of the encoder, greater encoding speeds can be achieved, although this is usually at the expense of larger file sizes and/or slight quality losses.
+The x264 and x265 encoder presets are all speed related.

-Other encoders, notably HandBrake’s hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC, also have quality-based encoder presets to enable advanced features that can improve quality.
+Other encoders, notably hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC, also have quality-based encoder presets to enable advanced features that can improve quality, usually at the expense of encoding speed.

-Here, we’ve encoded the same high quality 2160p 4K video source to 1080p using the various speed-based encoder presets provided by the x264 and x265 software encoders.
+Here, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p using the various speed-based encoder presets provided by the x264 software encoder.

 The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.